Last Updated on August 13, 2020 by Kari

 My Vegan Coffee Preference

-One day, I was watching a video by Edyn Jacks on YouTube, and she was drinking coffee with Silk creamer.
+One day, I was watching a vegan YouTuber and she was drinking coffee with Silk creamer.
 And she made it look really, really good.
 So I went out to my local store and bought this:

-I also bought the vanilla Silk Almond, and I liked it too, especially when I’m drinking hazelnut coffee.
+I also bought the vanilla Silk Almond, and I liked it too.

 But, I love this hazelnut almond creamer!
 It’s creamy and sweet.
 I don’t even need to add sugar to my coffee.
 When I add this creamer to my coffee, my coffee tastes like hazelnut coffee with cream and sugar to me.